Cover of Super Thinking: The Big Book of Mental Models

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Super Thinking: The Big Book of Mental Models:
+The most popular highlights from Super Thinking: The Big Book of Mental Models, saved by readers on Screvi.

 Avoid succumbing to the gambler’s fallacy or the base rate fallacy.
 Anecdotal evidence and correlations you see in data are good hypothesis generators, but correlation does not imply causation—you still need to rely on well-designed experiments to draw strong conclusions.
 Look for tried-and-true experimental designs, such as randomized controlled experiments or A/B testing, that show statistical significance.
 The normal distribution is particularly useful in experimental analysis due to the central limit theorem.
 Recall that in a normal distribution, about 68 percent of values fall within one standard deviation, and 95 percent within two.
 Any isolated experiment can result in a false positive or a false negative and can also be biased by myriad factors, most commonly selection bias, response bias, and survivorship bias.
 Replication increases confidence in results, so start by looking for a systematic review and/or meta-analysis when researching an area.